History & Overview Annual Report Center News Community Affairs Code of Conduct

 • To stimulate the immune system

-• Lead poisoning has been associated with Kombucha tea brewed in a glazed ceramic pot.
+• Lead poisoning from kombucha brewed in a lead-glazed ceramic pot

 • Yeast infections